 - provides an introduction to the work of Cesar Chavez;

 - demonstrates that Chavez expanded the scope of his demand for respect from a focus on farmworkers to include women, children, gays and lesbians, and all sentient beings;

 - portrays a confident young activist who is further empowered by her journey to the Chavez National Monument; and

-- shows a girl who is the embodiment of the advantages that come from a diverse society of inclusion.
+- shows a young girl who is the embodiment of the advantages that come from a diverse society of inclusion.

 The film is a unique supplement to units on American History in the last half of the 20th century and to studies about the contribution of Latinos and Latinas to American society.

 Watch the film with your children and tell them that his love for his guard dogs led him to stop eating all animal products, both meat and dairy.

 USING THE MOVIE IN THE CLASSROOM

 Coretta Scott King and Cesar Chavez singing “We Shall Overcome”

 Check for Prior Knowledge: Before showing the film, teachers can ask the class selected prompts including: “What do you know about Cesar Chavez” and “Which groups are struggling for/demanding rights today?
 What do you think about their demands?”